 What are warts?

-Warts are often skin-colored and feel rough, but they can be dark (brown or gray-black), flat, and smooth.
+- Often skin-colored and feel rough, but they can be dark (brown or gray-black), flat, and smooth.

-Wart viruses are contagious can spread by contact with the wart or something that touched the wart like shaving kit, towel etc.
+- These are contagious can spread by contact with the wart or something that touched the wart like shaving kit, towel etc.

 What is HPV?